braziljs/eloquente-javascript/10_modules.md

 Even if there's no standard function or widely used package to imitate, you can keep your modules predictable by using simple ((data structure))s and doing a single, focused thing.
-Many of the INI file parsing modules on NPM provide a function that directly reads such a file from the hard disk and parses it, for example.
+Many of the INI-file parsing modules on NPM provide a function that directly reads such a file from the hard disk and parses it, for example.
 This makes it impossible to use such modules in the browser, where we don't have